Auf wiedersehen twice

 1988 - Mark Lawrenson took over as Manager of Oxford United.
 He was only in charge for seven months, being sacked by Chairman Kevin Maxwell after he objected to the sale of Dean Saunders to Derby County, whose then Chairman was Kevin’s dad Robert Maxwell!

-Gerald for once
+Gerard for once

 1894 - We beat Crewe Alexandra 2-0 at Anfield on our way to the Second Division title.
 Outside-right Douglas Dick struck his second goal in his eleventh and final reds game with Hugh McQueen also netting.
 Forward Gerard Dewhurst made his only reds appearance, guesting with the reds from Corinthians.